 "Taxes" means all ad valorem, property, occupation, utility, gross receipts, sales, use, excise and other taxes, governmental charges, surcharges, licenses, permits and assessments, other than taxes based on net income or net worth.

-"Transaction" means a specifically agreed to purchase or sale of Power to be performed under this Agreement, as evidenced by the agreement of the Parties documented in accordance with Section 2.1 of this Agreement.
+"Transaction" means a specifically agreed to purchase or sale of Power to be performed under this Agreement in accordance with the requirements of the Test Program, as evidenced by the agreement of the Parties documented in accordance with Section 2.1 of this Agreement.

 "Transaction Confirmation" means the written documentation or Electronic Record of the specific terms of a Transaction, substantially in the form of Exhibit "A" attached hereto.

-"Transmitting Utility" means the utility or utilities owning transmission facilities and transmitting Power (not necessarily Buyer or Seller) to or from the Delivery/Receipt Points in a Transaction hereunder.
+“Transmitting Utility” means the utility or utilities owning transmission facilities and transmitting Power (not necessarily Buyer or Seller) to or from the Delivery/Receipt Points in a Transaction hereunder.

+Wholesale Energy to Market Agreement” shall mean the Wholesale Energy to Market Agreement between Buyer and TVA which amends the power contract between TVA and Buyer to provide for the Test Program.

+“Undelivered Energy” means any undelivered portion of the scheduled energy that Buyer and Seller had arranged to be delivered to TVA for any hour.

 ARTICLE 2

 TRANSACTIONS AND COMMITMENTS OF THE PARTIES

-2.11 Form of Contract.
+2.1 Form of Contract.
 The specific terms of individual Transactions hereunder shall be established by the Parties at the time a Transaction is agreed to and shall be confirmed by the Parties in the manner set forth in this Section 2.1.
 The specific terms of each Transaction to be established by the Parties shall include at a minimum (i) the Period of Delivery and Receipt, (ii) the Contract Price, (iii) the Delivery/Receipt Points, and (iv) the Contract Quantity.
-Except as set forth in Section 2.22 below, all Transactions shall be documented in writing or by an Electronic Record by use of a Transaction Confirmation to be sent by the Seller to the Buyer.
-If the Buyer does not dispute the contents of the Transaction Confirmation within the earlier of two (2) Business Days of receipt of the Transaction Confirmation or six (6) hours prior to the Period of Delivery and Receipt of Power under the Transaction, then the contents of such Transaction Confirmation shall be deemed approved by the Buyer.
+Except as set forth in Section 2.2 below, all Transactions shall be documented in writing or by an Electronic Record by use of a Transaction Confirmation to be sent by the Seller to the Buyer.
+Seller will send such Transaction Confirmation by the close of business on the day the Transaction is agreed to by the parties.
+If the Buyer does not dispute the contents of the Transaction prior to the time on each Friday when TVA confirms all delivery arrangements, then the contents of such Transaction Confirmation shall be deemed approved by the Buyer.
 Any Electronic Record shall, when printed, be deemed a "writing" or "in writing" and, when maintained in the ordinary course of business, shall constitute an "original writing".
 Any electronic signature, including but not limited to a "bit map" or digital signature, attached to or logically associated with a Confirmation or notice under this Agreement shall be deemed to be a "signature" and satisfy any rule of law requiring a signature.
 The Parties agree not to contest or assert a defense to the validity or enforceability of an Electronic Record or electronic signature, in accordance with this Agreement, under laws relating to whether certain agreements are to be in writing or signed by the Party to be bound.
 Neither Party shall object to the admissibility of the Electronic Record or electronic signature on the basis that such were not maintained in documentary form under either the hearsay rule, the best evidence rule, or other rule of evidence.